Amirhosein-javadi/VideoCompressionResults/README.md

 ## Enhanced Pixel Tracking Results

-We also present results from our enhanced pixel tracking algorithm, demonstrated on the HoneyBee sequence:
+We also present results from our pixel tracking algorithm, demonstrated on the HoneyBee sequence:

 - **HoneyBee_all_tracking_pred_track.mp4**
   - Shows the tracking of selected pixels throughout the video sequence
-  - Demonstrates the algorithm's ability to:
-    - Track points across frames with high accuracy
-    - Handle complex motion patterns
-    - Maintain tracking consistency in challenging scenarios